-As a sociocultural anthropologist I strive to provide students with an appreciation for applied anthropology by focusing on ways that anthropological theories and methods may be used to understand and help solve contemporary problems.
-I am especially interested in ways that globalization affects people who live on the margins of the modern world.
-At right is a photo of my family and I having a post-modern moment as my brother chauffeurs us around Portland, OR in search of cookie cutters and gold sprinkles.
+As a sociocultural anthropologist I stress applied anthropology in my classes by focusing on ways that anthropological theories and methods can help us better understand and solve contemporary problems.
+I am especially interested in ways that globalization affects people who live on the margins of the "modern" world.
+At right is a photo of me visiting a conservation agriculture project in Lesotho.

 I have been teaching in anthropology and environmental studies since 1986.
-Courses that I teach at Ithaca College include Introduction to Anthropology, Environmental Anthropology, Ethnographic Methods, Modern Africa, and Applied Anthropology.
-In all of my classes I stress the value of anthropology as an applied social science.
-While I draw heavily on examples from across the discipline, I also draw on my own research projects as examples of how anthropological theories and methods can be applied toward helping to mitigate social problems.
+Courses that I teach at Ithaca College include Introduction to Anthropology, Environmental Anthropology, Applied Anthropology with a focus on development, and Modern Africa.
+In all of my classes I draw heavily on examples from across the discipline as wekk as my own research projects, in order to highlight ways that anthropological theories and methods can be applied toward helping to mitigate social problems.

-My primary research is in southern Africa.
-My research field site has primarily been in the rural, mountainous Mokhotlong District of Lesotho, where I carried out research from 1987 through the mid 1990s.
-This research explored how centralized government and integration into the global economy affects the lives of Basotho (ethnic Sotho people who live in Lesotho) who live in this rugged and isolated area of the Maluti Mountains, where many try to farm and raise livestock in an environment ill-suited to these survival strategies.
+My main research interests are in southern Africa.
+From 1987 through the late 1990s I worked in the rural, mountainous Mokhotlong District of Lesotho exploring how centralized government and integration into the global economy affects the lives of Basotho (ethnic Sotho people who live in Lesotho).
 Recently I collaborated with Catholic Relief Services, Lesotho and the University of South Florida Department of Anthropology to understand and mitigate some of the impacts of HIV and AIDS in rural Lesotho.
 Our efforts aimed at establishing culturally specific intervention strategies targeting food insecurity through non-intensive agriculture.
 A primary focus was to empower people to take control over their own lives in order to reduce motivations for engaging in behaviors that increase the risk of contracting HIV.
-Lesotho's HIV/AIDS infection rate is the 3rd highest in the world and the pandemic is affecting virtually every aspect of life there.
-As one of the poorest countries in the world, Lesotho does not have the resources to deal with the problem.
-Innovative, community based approaches that promote education, behavioral modification, good nutrition and sustainable poverty reduction have the potential to combat the spread of HIV, prolong the lives of infected individuals, and to ease the burden on families caring for an afflicted member.
-More recently I am collaborating with scholars in the New Frontiers in Poverty Reduction and Sustainable Development cluster at the University of the Free State in Bloemfontein, South Africa, to formulate a research plan to examine the affects of nutrition on childhood development and household security.
-The study will take place at a clinic in Bloemfontein and my area of interest is on how the strength or weaknesses of a family's social networks affects their nutritional and economic security.
+Innovative, community based approaches that promote good nutrition and sustainable poverty reduction have the potential to combat the spread of HIV, prolong the lives of infected individuals, and to ease the burden on families caring for an afflicted member.
+More recently I am collaborating with scholars at the University of the Free State in Bloemfontein, South Africa, to better understand childhood development using a whole live approach.
+My involvement with the project focuses on evaluating how the strength or weaknesses of a family's social networks affects developmental outcomes.